justin2004/weblog/DRAFTS/interfaces_and_personalities/README.md

 ## Between Application and Application

-The interface between applications is a focus of the personality "software developer."
+The interface between applications is a focus of the personality "software engineer."

-Software developers focus on more than just the interface between applications but their focus on this interface is what makes the resultant software more "developer friendly."
+Software engineers focus on more than just the interface between applications but their focus on this interface is what makes the resultant software more "developer friendly."
 This personality puts work into interfaces that other applications can use (APIs).
 Allowing this personality to have the majority vote often results in software that this personality likes to use.
 -- Circular --